howsoai/platform-installation-examples/argocd-basic/README.md

 kubectl apply -k argocd-basic/manifests/argocd/
 ```

-> Note, since detailed ArgoCD installation instructions are beyond the scope of these examples - the above kustomize installation wraps up an ArgoCD installation and the configuration to use the traeffik ingress that is part of the k3d cluster.
+> Note: Since detailed ArgoCD installation instructions are beyond the scope of these examples - the above kustomize installation wraps up an ArgoCD installation and the configuration to use the traeffik ingress that is part of the k3d cluster.

 Make sure the ArgoCD server is running before proceeding.
 ```sh